The Ultimate In Birding Tours

 Additional widespread birds include Secretarybird, Black-winged Kite, Shikra, Lanner Falcon, the attractive Red-necked Falcon, Greater Kestrel, Helmeted Guineafowl, Crested Francolin, Red-crested Korhaan, Spotted Thick-knee, Crowned and Blacksmith Lapwings, Double-banded Courser, Emerald-spotted Wood Dove, African Scops Owl, Pearl-spotted Owlet, Lilac-breasted and Purple (or Rufous-crowned) Rollers, African Hoopoe, Southern Red-billed Hornbill, Eastern Clapper Lark, Pied and Cape Crows, Burnt-necked Eremomela, Barred Wren-Warbler, Grey-backed Camaroptera, Rattling and Desert Cisticolas, African Pipit, Wattled Starling, Marico and White-bellied Sunbirds, Southern Grey-headed Sparrow, Lesser Masked Weaver, Red-billed Quelea, Blue, Violet-eared and Black-cheeked (or Black-faced) Waxbills, Long-tailed Paradise Whydah and the gaudy Golden-breasted Bunting.
 More uncommon species include Black-headed Heron, Little Sparrowhawk, Rufous-naped Lark and Capped Wheatear.

-In the waterside reeds, thickets and grassy patches by the Okavango we may well find the restricted-range Coppery-tailed Coucal, Swamp Boubou, Hartlaub’s Babbler and Brown Firefinch as well as Red-eyed and Namaqua Doves, Dark-capped Bulbul, Lesser Swamp, African Reed and Little Rush Warblers and Tawny-flanked Prinia.
+In the waterside reeds, thickets and grassy patches by the Okavango, we may well find the restricted-range Coppery-tailed Coucal, Swamp Boubou, Hartlaub’s Babbler and Brown Firefinch, as well as Red-eyed and Namaqua Doves, Dark-capped Bulbul, Lesser Swamp, Common Reed and Little Rush Warblers and Tawny-flanked Prinia.

 Large expanses of open woodland can be found away from the Okavango River itself, and today we shall travel eastwards through this habitat to Ndhovu near Popa Falls for an overnight stay.